KNND: 1970s

-The 1980s and beyond
+1980s and beyond

 In October 1988, David R. Pfleger and Mary T. Pfleger announced an agreement to sell KNND license holder Thornton Pfleger, Inc., to Robert L. O'Renick and Diane C. O'Renick.
 The deal was approved by the FCC on November 28, 1988, and the transaction was consummated on December 3, 1988.

 In October 1998, the FCC granted KNND a new construction permit to change the location of its transmitter, make changes to its antenna system, and reduce the power of both its daytime and nighttime signals to 950 watts.

 In January 2005, Thornton Pfleger, Inc., reached an agreement to sell this station to Paul Henry Schwartzberg doing business as Schwartzberg Communications, Inc., for a reported cash price of $300,000.
 The deal was approved by the FCC on March 11, 2005, and the transaction was consummated on May 2, 2005.

 At the time of the sale, KNND broadcast a country music format.
 The station flipped from its former country music format to a syndicated oldies music format from ABC Radio (now known as Citadel Media) in October 2007.
 On January 1, 2014, KNND changed their format to classic country.

 Schwartzberg Communications sold KNND to Reiten Communications, LLC, effective December 23, 2014, at a price of $173,250.